Let’s have a look at the various settings you can configure for the Customers/Vendors module in Zoho Books.

 Zoho Books enables you to create transactions for your customers and vendors in different currencies.
 Let us understand how this works in Zoho Books with the help of a scenario.

-This feature is available only in specific plans of Zoho Books.
+Note: This feature is available only for certain plans of Zoho Books.
 Visit the pricing page to check if it’s available in your current plan.

 Note: Zoho Books fetches the exchange rates automatically for the foreign currency in real-time while you create transactions.
 These exchange rates are fetched from our third-party service provider Open Exchange Rates against the base currency of your organisation.
 However, suppose you want to enter the rates manually, disable exchange rate feeds first, and enter the exchange rates manually.

-Before enabling Multi-currency for customers and vendors, ensure that you update the credit limit in the base currency for all customers.
+Before enabling Advanced Multi-currency Handling for customers and vendors, ensure that you update the credit limit in the base currency for all customers.

 If you have created custom views, workflows, or webhooks using parameters such as receivables, payables, or unused credits, ensure that you edit the following for Customers and Vendors: